margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I can be a selfish person.
 Whe I dwell in self-pity, and complain about rejection, the slights, the things done wrong, the ways others are perfect, and I am not.
 I am selfish when I use the word 'I' in every sentence and harass people.
 I am selfless when I do the right thing, see the needs of a neighbor, put in the extra work for no gain, and provide to people.

 ## Write about a good discovery you have made (big or small). ##
-THe biggest discovery I have made over the past year and int his life is that African Americans are life-giving.
+The biggest discovery I have made over the past year and int his life is that African Americans are life-giving.
 They have deep faith, they live poetically, they are strong, and they are overcomers.
 They inspire me to let go of prejudices and live another day for the higher good set before mankind.

-## What modern technolgoical deice takes up most of your time? ##
+## What modern technological device takes up most of your time? ##
 Instagram takes up most of my time.
 I see all the photos of someone grabbing my attention.
 She looks like the perfect, ideal Southern woman, and virgin.
 She looks liek the able, cofident, free, and singing woman.
 This appears as everything I am not.
 I have actually let it eat up my time, and devour my heart with anger, and violence.
 I also use this device to share my photography and sketches.
 Why do I need to put everything online?
 It eats up everything.

 ## What would you like to apolgoize to you, and for what? ##